senatirpan/Human-Intention-Prediction/README.md

 Output = Intention

-In our dataset, we have records of 6 people.
+In our dataset, there are records of 6 people.

 Our training dataset consists of person 1, person 2, person 4, person 5 and person 6 records.